Skip to content

 What is a tracker mortgage?

-A tracker mortgage is a type of variable loan that, like any other mortgage, you use to buy a new home or get on the property ladder.
+A tracker mortgage is much like any other mortgage you use to buy a new home or get on the property ladder.
+But unlike fixed rate mortgages, trackers typically feature a variable interest rate.

 Tracker mortgages usually follow the Bank of England’s base rate, which is the interest rate at which high-street banks borrow money.
 The Bank of England decides whether to change its base rate on the first Thursday of each month.